practicalli/project-templates/resources/practicalli/service/root/README.md

 > `:dev/reloaded` alias should be included in the editor command (jack-in) to start a REPL

+### Live Lint checks

+Using an editor with Clojure LSP (or clj-kondo) integration provides diagnostic feedback on syntax and idomatic code use, as that code is typed into the editor and throughout an entire project.

+`.lsp/config.edn` provides exclusions where diagnostic warnings add no value, e.g. ignore unused public function warnings where those functions are part of the external interface of the project.

 ### Unit tests

 Run unit tests of the service using the kaocha test runner